antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 In some cases, for endpoints that may update frequently or which are expensive to process, rate limiting can be used to ensure users do not (inadvertently) overwhelm the API or cause performance/access problems for other users.

-Where this type of activity apparent rate limiting can be used, to inform users they are making to many requests in a given period.
+Where this type of activity is apparent, rate limiting can be used.
+To inform users they are making too many requests in a given period.
 This can be combined with technologies within the API to ensure this is enforced.

 Sources: